Home / Insights / 4 Strategies to Boost Commercial Holiday Display Engagement

 Make sharing unavoidable, not an afterthought.

-"Post and Get a Free Drink"—share with event hashtag, redeem at the bar.
-"Photo of the Night"—live screen displays best guest photos; winner gets an upgrade.
-"Costume Discount"—wear glow, neon, or cosplay for skip-the-line access.
+Simple Incentives That Work.
+“Post and Get a Free Drink”—share with event hashtag, redeem at the bar.
+“Photo of the Night”—live screen displays best guest photos; winner gets an upgrade.
+“Costume Discount”—wear glow, neon, or cosplay for skip-the-line access.
+One visitor from Glenlore Trails reported: “45 minutes of pure enchantment… My family and I took 150+ photos—we‘ll be sharing all season long.” — Jessica H., USA, Google Reviews (Dec 2024).

 QR code sign with smartphone mockup showing a branded photo template for venue engagement